ToniWilliams1/NBA-Player-Glossary/README.md

 # NBA Player Information 🏀

-This project where the user can enter either a basketball players name or team and will retrieve the player/team statistics.
+This project allows a user to enter either a basketball players name or team and will retrieve the player/team statistics.

 **Link to project:**